 CAUTION: Static electricity can damage the electronic components of the computer or optional equipment.
-Before beginning these procedures, be sure that you are discharged of static electricity by briefly touching a grounded metal object.
+Before beginning these procedures, briefly touch a grounded metal object to be sure that you are discharged of static electricity.

 - 1. Access the jumper:

 - a.
 Shut down the operating system, turn off the computer and external devices, and then disconnect the power cords from the computer and external devices.

 - b.
 Disconnect any external devices.

 - c.
 Open the workstation.

 - d.
 Locate the password header and jumper.